 OUR PURPOSE OF SERVICES

-The NCREI@Martin shall be a nationally acclaimed, catalytic organization invested in fostering racial equity and inclusive excellence through five pillars of focus including:
+The NCREI at Martin University shall be a nationally acclaimed, catalytic organization invested in fostering racial equity and inclusive excellence through five pillars of focus, including:

 1).
 Leveraging legacy

 2).
 Propelling people and strengthening families

 3).
 Sparking listening, learning, and leading

 Access, Opportunity, Health Outcomes, Economic Justice and Wealth Creation

 Spark Listening, Learning,

 Disrupt and Dismantle Systemic Racism and Historical and Contemporary Exclusion